 Suppose we agree that religious education is a manifestation of tafaqquh fiddin initiatives.
 To complete the efforts (ikhtiyar), in that case, I will pose a question, perhaps a thought-provoking one: is it possible, in the nowadays context, the scientific inquiries may be seen as one possible form of jihads?

 I hardly imagine the development of better civilization among Muslim communities without the advancement of sciences.
 I do not mention that our communities should be secluded from the global development, but instead, we need to design our own futures that will encourage us to actively engage and contribute to solve the human problems and to advance the humanity, together with other global actors.

-If do not design our own futures, other will be do it for us.
+If we do not design our own futures, other will do it for us.

 Neglecting the aspiration to become a middle community (ummatan washatan), in the meaning of the best community that has been raised up for mankind (khaira ummah) is not an option.
 Otherwise, the Muslim communities may not able to be witnesses over humanity (syuhada’a ala al-naas) as mandated by the Holy Qur’an.
 Mastering and coping with the advancement of science, may be one of the qualities that should be collectively designed and developed.

 It gives me a great pleasure to congratulate the Egyptian University of Islamic Culture Nur-Mubarak for all its achievements since its inception 20 years ago.
 Also, to the people of the Republic of Kazakhstan for the 30th anniversary of the independence.
 I wish that the conference will be successful one.
 May Allah’s blessings, protection, and helps always be with us.

 As the building of a better civilization is a collective effort, we believe that fruitful collaboration among actors, including among universities, is very important.